Random walks on Baumslag-Solitar groups: Random walks on groups

-In light of Remark \ref{rem:polish}, we may observe that the space of trajectories $\Omega$ introduced in Section \ref{sub:bn} is the product $X^{\mathbb{N}_{0}}$ and can therefore be endowed with the product topology.
-One can show that the latter is actually a Polish space, see e.\,g.~\cite[Theorem 24.11]{willard-1970}.
-Since its Borel $\sigma$-algebra agrees with the product $\sigma$-algebra $\mathcal{A}$, the completion of $(\Omega,\mathcal{A},\mathbb{P})$ is a Lebesgue--Rohlin space.
-From now on, let us assume that, as soon as a measurable space is endowed with a probability measure, we are working with its completion.
+In light of Example \ref{exa:polish}, we observe that the space of trajectories $\Omega$ introduced in Section \ref{sub:p} is the product $X^{\mathbb{N}_{0}}$ and can therefore be endowed with the product topology.
+The resulting space is actually Polish, see e.\,g.~\cite[Theorem 24.11]{willard-1970}.
+Since its Borel $\sigma$-algebra agrees with the product $\sigma$-algebra~$\mathcal{A}$, the completion of $(\Omega,\mathcal{A},\mathbb{P})$ is a Lebesgue--Rohlin space.
+Let us assume that, as soon as a measurable space is endowed with a probability measure, we are working with its completion.
 We may therefore say that $(\Omega,\mathcal{A},\mathbb{P})$ is a Lebesgue--Rohlin space.

+\emph{As it is customary, we always deal with Lebesgue--Rohlin spaces mod 0, i.\,e.~up to subsets of measure 0, even when it is not indicated explicitly.}